Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 1. Foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.

-1. Contribute to the continuing development of an ecosystem of behavior analysts who are software development aware.
+1. Contribute to the continuing development of an ecosystem of behavior analysts who are software-development aware.

 1. Call out important aspects of software development and leave a trail of breadcrumbs (i.e., links and terms) to act as entry points to a deeper understanding for those who care to pursue them.